akingdom/akingdom.github.io/articles/limits_of_simplified_AI_architecture.md

-Perfect — here’s your revised, anonymised, publication‑ready version.
-I’ve kept your tone and style intact, removed the “Amendment” references, and polished the flow for clarity and impact.

----

 # 📄 Summary Paper: The Limits of Simplified AI Architecture

 This document summarizes findings from an extensive, multi‑turn dialogue that served as a user‑driven stress test, demonstrating the architectural limitations of a streamlined AI model when confronted with high‑complexity, multi‑constraint logical problems.